amadeo-game/amadeo-unity-game/README.md

 * Isolated Mode: if marked, then in Level 2 onwards, only one finger from the "Active Units" set will have to move, and the others will have to remain at rest.
 * Multiple Fingers: if marked, then in Level 5 onwards, two or more fingers (up to the maximum Active Units) will have to move simultaneously.

+### Displays

+Display 1 is used for the control menu.
+Display 2 is used for the game itself.

+UI Toolkit is used to control the two displays simultanously.
+* IntructorOptions object controls the control menu.
+InstructorPanelSettings tells UI toolkit to show it on  Display 1.
+* GameScreen object controls the game screen.
+PanelSettings tells UI toolkit to show it on  Display 2.

+We need two cameras: MainCamera for Display 1, and SecondCamera for Display 2.

+### Managers

+* GameManager - not relevant.
+* GameDataManager - preparation for future.
+Currently not used.
+* AudioManager - preparation for future, e.g. for background music.
+Some features are not used.
+* MonitorManager - activates the two displays.